It is not just a question of technical brilliance but just as much that sense of engagement with both the audience as well as each other.

 late medieval & Early Renaissance Music

-Since their discographic debut (« Parle qui veut - Moralizing songs in the middle ages ») the ensemble has published several CDs dedicated to repertoires spanning the 13th to the 15th centuries, receiving accolades such as the Diapason d’Or, Disc of the Year by The Art Desks, Editor’s Choice by Grammophone, Critic’s Choice by De Standaard, CD of Choice by BBC Magazine, as well as the Diapason d’Or de l’Année in 2017 and 2021.
-They are currently involved in the recording of the complete Leuven Chansonnier collection for Passacaille Records and Ambronay Editions.
+Sollazzo’s extensive and ever-growing discography is enriched by several recordings dedicated to repertoires from the 13th to the 15th centuries, which have earned distinctions such as the Diapason d’Or, Disc of the Year by The Arts Desk, Editor’s Choice by Gramophone, Critic’s Choice by De Standaard, CD of the Month by BBC Music Magazine, as well as the Diapason d’Or de l’Année in 2017 and 2021.

 Supported by the Caisse des Dépôts, principal patron.